jon-osterman/rektcontrack/content/blog/entry3.md

 ## Defensive contracts
-Generally speaking, when approaching a smart contract, you must be pragmatic and humble when creating contracts.
+Generally speaking, when approaching a smart contract, you must be pragmatic and humble when creating new contracts.
+Trying to reinvent the wheel while seemingly revolutionary and godly, will make you infamous when your contract is hacked. **NO Bueno**

-- Quality over quantity
+### Quality over quantity

- Any mistake made when creating smart contracts will lead to getting rekt, and your pockets as well as others will pay the price.
-Using simple code that does a few things correctly will save you
+ - Any mistake made when creating smart contracts will lead to getting rekt, and your pockets as well as of others will feel the **pain**.
+Using simple code that does a few things correctly will save you time and heartache

+ -

 ## Vocabulary

 1. Re-Entrancy: